Listed building consent

 The statutory list of buildings of special architectural or historic interest is compiled and maintained by Historic Environment Scotland.

 The list is regularly revised and updated.
-When a building is added to the list, we are responsible for notifying owners that their building has been listed and of any changes to the listing.
+When a building is added to the list, Historic Environment Scotland is responsible for notifying owners that their building has been listed and of any changes to the listing.

 If your building is listed, you cannot appeal against the decision.
 You can ask Historic Environment Scotland to remove it from the list if the building is not of special interest.